 Database Storage and IOs

 Storage consumed by your Amazon Aurora database is billed in per GB-month increments and IOs consumed are billed in per million request increments.
 You pay only for the storage and IOs your Amazon Aurora database consumes and do not need to provision in advance.
+IO charges may vary significantly depending on workload and database engine.
+To learn more visit the Aurora FAQ, “Q: What are IOs in Amazon Aurora and how are they calculated?”

 Amazon Aurora Global Database is an optional feature that provides low-latency global reads and disaster recovery from region-wide outages.
 You pay for replicated write I/Os between the primary region and each secondary region.
 The number of replicated write I/Os to each secondary region is the same as the number of in-region write I/Os performed by the primary region.
 Apart from replicated write I/Os, you pay standard Aurora rates for instances, storage, cross-region data transfer, backup storage, and Backtrack.